 Samsung Galaxy A60 Performance: The Snapdragon Chipset

-The RAM is of 6 GB and the storage has two variants; 64 GB and 128 GB.
+The RAM is 6 GB, and the storage has two variants; 64 GB and 128 GB.
 This is pretty decent as a smartphone perspective.

-The speakers are not the loudest but was decent; but it will give you a hard time if you are in a crowded area.
+The speakers are not the loudest but were decent, but it will give you a hard time if you are in a crowded area.

 The camera modules are promising as far as the hardware is concerned.
-But when it comes into the real life applications, it is heart breaking at some extend.
+But when it comes to real-life applications, it is heartbreaking to some extend.

-The Rear Camera has a main camera of 0.8 micro meter 32 Mega Pixels with ban aperture count of f/1.7.
-The Ultra wide camera AKA the second camera of this smartphone is a 12 mm 8 Mega Pixels camera with an aperture count of f/2.2.
-The last one is not actually a camera, rather it is a depth sensor as it is of 5 Mega Pixels with an aperture count of f/2.2.
+The Rear Camera has the main Camera of 0.8 micrometers 32 Mega Pixels with a ban aperture count of f/1.7.
+The Ultra-wide Camera AKA, the second Camera of this smartphone is a 12 mm 8 Mega Pixels camera with an aperture count of f/2.2.
+The last one is not actually a camera.
+Rather it is a depth sensor as it is of 5 Mega Pixels with an aperture count of f/2.2.

-For the front facing Camera, it is placed on the far right of the screen in the Infinity O display or in the punch hole.
-It is a wide camera of 16 Mega Pixel with an aperture count of f/2.0.
+For the front-facing Camera, it is placed on the far right of the screen in the Infinity O display or in the punch hole.
+It is a wide camera of 16 Mega Pixels with an aperture count of f/2.0.

 The cameras are very decent, as a hardware perspective, but it is not too good as the results are.
-In broad day light the pictures are good, but when we take a closer look then we will be seeing visible loss of detailing.
-A 32 Mega Pixels main camera does not mean that they will be producing good pictures.
-Samsung A60 Review and Price List.
+In broad daylight, the pictures are good, but when we take a closer look, then we will see the visible loss of detail.
+A 32 Mega Pixel main camera does not mean that they will be producing good pictures.

 Battery of A60

-The battery is a 3500 mAh Lithium Ion Battery with fast charge 2.0 capability.
-It might not be the fast of the fastest but it can charge your phone up t0 40% in 30 minutes.
-The USB Type C cable and a 15 watt power brick is included in the box.
+The battery is a 3500 mAh Lithium-Ion Battery with a fast charge 2.0 capability.
+It might not be the fast of the fastest, but it can charge your phone up t0 40% in 30 minutes.
+The USB Type C cable and 15-watt power brick are included in the box.

 Sensors and Other features